edgexfoundry/edgex-docs/docs_src/microservices/device/ONVIF/Walkthrough/deployment.md

    profileName:
    statusCode: 404
    ```
+!!!
+Note
-   > note: `jq -r` is used to reduce the size of the displayed response.
+      `jq -r` is used to reduce the size of the displayed response.
 The entire device profile with all resources can be seen by removing `-r '"profileName: " + '.profile.name' + "\nstatusCode: " + (.statusCode|tostring)', and replacing it with '.'`

 ### Using EdgeX UI
 1. Visit http://localhost:4000 to go to the dashboard for EdgeX Console GUI: